2ptr/Shroud/README.md

 Execution is handled by a stomp for an `ntdll.dll` function not used in `RuntimeBroker`.
 Currently this is hardcoded to be `RtlFreeMemoryStream`.
 Future updates will choose a random (hashed) `ntdll.dll` export before compiling.
 The final call is `CreateRemoteThread`.

 ## To-Do
-- AES-256
-- Alternative encryption implementations
 - String hashing / polymorphism
 - DLL format
 - Persistence options
 - Process hollowing and PE loading support
+- AES-256 at some point